Privacy notice

 The Home Office collects, processes and shares personal information to enable it to carry out its statutory duty.
 The Home Office is only allowed to process your data where there is a lawful basis for doing so.
 For the purposes of this training, this is covered under Article 6 (1) (e) of the General Data Protection Regulation (GDPR) as processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

-The information in this training is retrieved for statistical and reporting purposes only and the Home Office has the option to share the data with other relevant government departments at their request to inform policy making decisions.
+Training data is retrieved for statistical and reporting purposes only and the Home Office has the option to share data with other relevant government departments, at their request, to inform policy making decisions.

 How we will use the training data